sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/03-Substrate-EVM-example.md

 - Node.js installed on your machine
 - Yarn (version 3.4.1 or higher)
 - Access to a custom Substrate WSS endpoint
-- A wallet funded with `gPHA` tokens from the [Sygma faucet](https://faucet-ui-stage.buildwithsygma.com/) (our example provides both Substrate and EVM wallets)
+- A wallet funded with `gPHA` tokens from the [Sygma faucet](https://faucet-ui-stage.buildwithsygma.com/)

 :::danger
 We make use of the dotenv module to manage Substrate's private mnemonics with environment variables.
 Please note that accidentally committing a .env file containing private mnemonics to a wallet with real funds, onto GitHub, could result in the complete loss of your funds. **Never expose your private keys.**